This article is for Account Owners, Project Managers, and Translators.

 Considerations

 If the preview doesn’t look good in the context panel, it could, in fact, be an indication that without DTP it won’t look good in the final document.
-It is recommended that the IDD file has minimal formatting, as strict document formatting could be “clipping” the translation.
+It is recommended that the INDD file has minimal formatting, as strict document formatting could be “clipping” the translation.

-Context owners should be flexible in changing the format from the original file to suit the translated file.
+Content owners should be flexible in changing the format from the original file to suit the translated file.
 Applying character limits to strings could also help guide the linguists on any strict sizing restrictions.